Starting A Design Project

 A typical workflow for writing a scenario starts by describing the current state of the art in narrative form.
 So, let's say you're in charge of designing a new web mapping tool for sharing zoning information with local government officials and members of the general public.
 We'll assume, in this case, that currently your organization keeps this information in a desktop environment and disseminates this information by responding to requests for specific maps.
 So, you would create a narrative that describes how a typical user would get the map they need using the existing system.

-Alexandra is looking for a map of her neighborhood so she can better understand proposed changes to the use of several large pieces of land near her house.
+Alexandra is looking for a map of her neighborhood so she can better understand the proposed changes to the use of several large pieces of land near her house.
 She clicks the link to the county zoning map website, which launches a web mapping tool that connects in real-time to key base layers housed on a server.
 Using only her web browser, Alexandra is able to quickly browse through a set of commonly downloaded map types (zoning maps, reference maps, topographic maps, etc...) and selects a zoning map as her desired output.
 Then, the web mapping tool asks Alexandra to select the area she'd like the map to center around.
 She can choose this area by typing in her address or by using the mouse to draw an area of interest bounding box.
-Once she has selected an area of interest, the web mapping tool asks Alexandra which output format she would prefer (PDF or Image) and the delivery mechanism (web link to the file or e-mail attachment).
-She selects a PDF to be e-mailed directly to her account.
+Once she has selected an area of interest, the web mapping tool asks Alexandra which output format she would prefer (PDF or Image) and the delivery mechanism (web link to the file or email attachment).
+She selects a PDF to be emailed directly to her account.

-This is a fairly short and less-detailed scenario, but you hopefully get the idea.
+This is a fairly short and less-detailed scenario, but hopefully, you get the idea.
 In many cases, it will be a good idea to write up multiple possible scenarios for the new system.
 Most GIS tools these days are not one-trick ponies, so there will be a variety of possible uses, and you'll want to plan for each of them in advance.